 We’re likely around a month away from a new iPhone, so it’s a fine time to get a deal on an Apple digital gift card that you can use toward that or whatever else Apple may announce.
 Eneba is offering Apple gift cards valued at $100 or $200 for $83.15 or $163.99, respectively, when you use code HugeiTunes before August 17th at 7AM ET.
 You can stack this deal to get up to $400 worth of gift card credits and save around $72 in the process.
 Not bad if you’re planning to be an early adopter of one of the expected iPhone 15 models and want to save whatever you can, or you can just be set for many months down the road on one of your Apple subscriptions.

 An Apple gift card can be used toward the company’s various hardware products, software, and subscriptions.
-Now through 7AM ET / 4AM PT on August 17th, Eneba is selling $100 and $200 digital gift cards for up to an 18 percent discount (after fees) when you use offer code HugeiTunes.
+Now through 7AM ET / 4AM PT on October 2nd, Eneba is selling $50 and $100 digital gift cards for up to a 14 percent discount (after fees) when you use offer code iTunesWknd.